Building Impactful Extension Programs By Understanding How People Change

 Encouraging Behavior Change Through Extension Programming

 Extension "is reported to be one of the world's most successful change agencies" (Rogers, 2003, p.
 391), and the ability to encourage behavior change remains critical to Extension programming accountability and ultimately to its success (Harder, 2012).
 Programs that result in increased knowledge without actual change in practice have been compared to programs that do not increase knowledge at all (Clements, 1999).
 Educational outreach activities must continually evolve to serve changing consumer behaviors and emerging technologies (Doerfert, 2011).
 However, change in general is highly complex, even at the individual level (Conroy & Allen, 2010).
-This article describes an approach to understanding how Extension audiences move through the process of change as a means of delivering meaningful programming at the most appropriate level.
+This article describes an approach to understanding how Extension audiences move through the process of change to improve the delivery of meaningful programming at the most appropriate level.
 This publication is intended for Extension professionals working in any discipline.

 Educational programs should be "based on solid principles of behavior change" (Pratt & Bowman, 2008), and it is important to recognize that behavior change is something that happens over time (Shaw, 2010).
 A current focus among agricultural education research includes measures to increase our understanding of how audiences react to various programs, including the impact programs have on consumer behaviors (Doerfert, 2011).
 While we have many ways to look at how our programs impact our Extension clientele, evaluating behavioral change resulting from planned programs is a major challenge (Clements, 1999).

 Many of the behaviors encouraged through Extension programming are complex changes that are not adopted immediately.
-However, this does not mean that a program has not affected the target audience; it does not need to be "all or nothing" (Clements, 1999).
+However, this does not mean that a program has not affected the target audience (Clements, 1999).
 Changes in practices involve "moving through a range of stages, and each stage has its own requirements for institutional support" (Conroy & Allen, 2010, p.
 196).
 The following example illustrates this range of stages.

-Consider a time that you adopted something new, like a brand new workout class at the local gym.
-Most likely, you did not hear about it the first day it was offered in your city.
-You were unaware of this new thing, but other people were participating.
-At some point you heard about it, and you may have thought it sounded crazy.
-As time passed, you may have started to notice that some friends or coworkers were trying this new workout and having good results.
+Consider a time that you adopted something new, like a new smart technology for your home.
+Most likely, you did not hear about it the first day it was available.
+You were unaware of this new thing, but other people may have already installed it.
+At some point you heard about it, and you may have thought it sounded unnecessary.
+As time passed, you may have started to notice that some friends or coworkers had installed this technology and were having good results.
 At this point you might have started to think about trying it.
-At some point, you might have called some local gyms to find out about class schedules and prices as you prepare to try this workout.
-All of these stages may have led up to you taking action and trying this new activity.
-After trying it, you might have continued doing this workout over many years, maintaining it as a part of your life, or you may have decided it was not for you, and terminated the behavior.
+At some point, you might have visited a store to prepare to try this technology.
+All of these stages may have led up to you taking action and purchasing and installing this new technology.
+After trying it, you might have continued using the technology for many years, maintaining it as a part of your life, or you may have decided it was not for you, and returned it or replaced it with something else.

-Extension educational programming is based on a primary goal of bringing about individual behavior change (Boone, Safrit, & Jones, 2002), and it has been suggested that "our goal should be to begin to move our clientele from one stage of change to another in order to maximize program impact in terms of adoption of best practices" (Clements, 1999, Challenges for Extension Professionals) even if this means reducing the number of programs conducted or clientele reached.
+Extension educational programming is based on a primary goal of bringing about individual behavior change (Boone et al., 2002), and it has been suggested that "our goal should be to begin to move our clientele from one stage of change to another in order to maximize program impact in terms of adoption of best practices" (Clements, 1999, Challenges for Extension Professionals, para.
+11) even if this means reducing the number of programs conducted or clientele reached.
 This translates to a focus on more meaningful impacts.
 Extension professionals have the opportunity to better understand an audience's perceived barriers and benefits of making specific changes when they understand where someone is in the process of behavior change (Shaw, 2010).
 We can gain an understanding of Extension clients' progression using the concept of stages of change.
 This concept has proven to be useful in needs assessments and evaluation activities, and there are numerous models that characterize the change process.

 Introduction to the Transtheoretical Model of Change

-The Transtheoretical Model of Change (Norcross, Krebs, & Prochaska, 2011; Prochaska & Marcus, 1994), or TTM, is one of a number of useful interpretations of the stages of change.
+The Transtheoretical Model of Change (Norcross et al., 2011; Prochaska & Marcus, 1994), or TTM, is one of a number of useful interpretations of the stages of change.
 The TTM model portrays a clear picture of how people move gradually to the eventual adoption of some behavior.
 In the late 1970s, TTM was developed out of similarities among some major psychotherapy theories that were used to explain individual change processes (Norcross & Goldfried, 2005).
 TTM includes four major concepts that are summarized below: the process of change, the stages of change, and two indicators of success—confidence and decisional balance (Xiao & Wu, 2006).

 The Process of Change